-Above picture shows Pozzettto's workshop with its vast collection of materials and equipment.
+Above picture shows Pozzetto's workshop with its vast collection of materials and equipment.

 A memorial in Calcinaia

-The unveiling in may 2014 is reported on a video produced by the municipality (see documentation).
+The unveiling in May 2014 was reported on a video produced by the municipality (see documentation).

 * Michel Pozzetto, De rouille et d'art, Paluds-de-Noves (Antidote solutions graphiques), 2014